EU lawmakers urge probe into Malta's top bank after ECB flags dirty-money risks

 A spokesman for BoV was not immediately available to comment.

-In response to the Reuters’ story on Wednesday, BoV said it was strengthening its risk controls, governance structure and anti-financial crime defenses in agreement with its regulators.
+In response to the Reuters’ story on Wednesday, BoV said it was strengthening its risk controls, governance structure and anti-financial crime defences in agreement with its regulators.

 In an email, Malta’s police declined to comment on whether any criminal investigation had been launched.